Tech-at-DU/d3-tutorial/19-D3-Join/readme.md

 Add a new bar and the first bar should become orange since it was updated.
 The newly added bar should be red.

-Removing a bar should leave you will only orange bars since a bar was removed and the remaining bars were updated!
+Removing a bar should leave you with only orange bars since a bar was removed and the remaining bars were updated!

 ### Animating changes